San Francisco City Hall Wedding Photographer

 2. Amazing Ceremony Spots - Let's start with S.F.
 City Hall, this old historic building may well be one of the most popular locations to get married at in San Francisco.
 It's economical, beautiful, and has amazing architecture to gaze at while you recite your nuptials.
 In addition to this landmark, you can also have your ceremony at The Palace of Fine Arts, Sea Cliff, Twin Peaks, The Legion of Honor, The Presidio, or Golden Gate Park to name just a few.
 If you are looking for a religious ceremony, you also have many beautiful options.
 The city offers everything from 100+ year old churches to modern Cathedrals.
 Churches such as: Saint Mary's, Saint Dominic's, St. Ignatius, Grace Cathedral, Old Saint Mary's, and Saints Peter and Paul Church are just a few of the choices available.
 It's no surprise that this town is a favorite elopement destination for couples from all over the world.
 Many couples also choose to have their engagement photos done in San Francisco.

 3. So many things to do! - San Francisco is one of the top vacation destinations in all the world.
 It offers all of the things a big city normally does, plus it has it's own unique small town charm.
 Many love to venture out to Fisherman's Wharf to grab a bite to eat or take a boat trip to Alcatraz.
 For entertainment, San Francisco has many full sized theatres offering major plays and shows.
 Check out the Curran, Orpheum or Golden Gate Theatres for some of the best show entertainment available.
 If you are interested in history, SF has many old landmarks including City Hall, The Bank of California Building, Mission Dolores, Saint Patrick's Church, and the Palace Hotel.
 Eloping couples visiting from other countries love to explore places like China Town, North Beach and Japan Center.
+Take a walk around Telegraph Hill and explore Coit Tower or take a ride on a Cable Car.
 If you like sports, we have the San Francisco Giants, the 49ers and the Golden State Warriors.
 There is something here for everyone!
 One way to explore some of these spots is to book our Golden Gate Package.

 4. Central Location - One of the unique things about the Bay Area is it's proximity to so many recreational locations.
 If you love the ocean you are just minutes away from some beautiful beaches including Baker Beach, Stinson Beach, and Pacifica.
 Baker Beach in particular overlooks the Golden Gate Bridge and is also one of our favorite pictures spots!
 A 3 hour drive puts you in Lake Tahoe where you can snow ski, gamble or just enjoy the beauty of one of the world's largest lakes (ranked 28th by volume).
 One of the world's most famous wine countries, the Napa Valley, is less than an hour's drive and is home to some amazing places to eat and wine taste.
 If you love the Redwoods, two of the world's most famous groves are within driving distance from San Francisco.
+It's hard to beat Northern California for the diversity of leisure activities it offers.
 Am I leaving anything out?
 Definitely!

 5. Great Climate - Yes, it's considered good luck to have it rain on your wedding day, but the truth is most people would prefer a sunny day.
 San Francisco is famous for it's fog, but in general the rain is predictable.
 It rarely rains in Northern California from June through October, offering you many options for your ceremony location and reception.
 This also provides opportunities to have beautiful wedding photos to help remember your big day.
+For those of you curious about earthquake issues, city hall was extensively retrofitted following the 1989 Loma Prieta Earthquake.
 Don't forget to hire a professional San Francisco city hall wedding photographer!

 The Beautiful Grand Staircase at San Francisco City Hall